blockchainofthings/Catenis-API-Docs/source/includes/authentication.md

 ### Public API methods

-A few Catenis Enterprise API methods are public and do not require any authentication.
+A few Catenis API methods are public and do not require any authentication.
 The end user can access these services by simply making a request to the API method's URL as he or she would normally do when accessing a Web page.

 Unlike regular (private) API methods, public API methods are not called for a given virtual device.
 No virtual device is